Insolvency in broad terms refers to the inability of a company or an individual to pay debts.

 Many of the criminal offences created by IA 1986 relate to the failure of a company or an officer of a company to act as required during the course of a company's liquidation.

 In practice, the provisions imposing criminal liability are rarely invoked.
-This is partly because prosecutions under IA 1986 are often expensive and time-consuming and require significant resources.
-Further, criminal proceedings will not help the creditors to recover their money.
+This is partly because prosecutions under IA 1986 are often expensive, time-consuming, require significant resources and moreover criminal proceedings will not help the creditors to recover their money.
 Creditors are much more likely to recover their money through the civil courts rather than through a criminal prosecution.

 The directors' disqualification procedures are often used as an alternative to prosecution.
 See Directors’ disqualification—overview.